Russia says a plane with Ukrainian POWs crashes, killing all aboard, and accuses Kyiv of downing it

 Russia may have employed decoy missiles in Tuesday’s attack in an effort to open up holes in Ukraine’s air defenses, a U.S. think tank said.

-A further barrage of Russian S-300 missiles struck residential districts of Kharkiv late Tuesday, injuring nine people and damaging residential buildings, regional Gov. Oleh Syniehubov said.
+A further barrage of Russian S-300 missiles struck residential districts of Kharkiv late Tuesday, wounding nine people and damaging residential buildings, regional Gov. Oleh Syniehubov said.

 Russia denies its forces strike civilian areas, although there is substantial evidence to the contrary.

-Two Ukrainian drones were downed over the Bryansk region in the evening, said Gov. Alexander Bogomaz.
+Two Ukrainian drones were downed over the Bryansk region in the evening, Gov. Alexander Bogomaz said.

 Ukraine's allies have promised more military aid even though their resources are stretched.
 Help from the United States, by far Ukraine's single biggest provider, has also hit political snags.

-Associated Press Pentagon correspondent Tara Copp in Washington and Edith M. Lederer from the United Nations contributed.
+Associated Press Pentagon correspondent Tara Copp in Washington, and Edith M. Lederer at the United Nations, contributed to this report.

-This story has been updated to correct that Zelenskyy spoke about the missile strike death toll late Tuesday, not Wednesday.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine

-Note: A previous version of this story was updated to correct that Zelenskyy spoke about the missile strike death toll late Tuesday, not Wednesday.